-Taylor Swift’s ‘Reputation’ Review: New Songs, Especially ‘Call It What You Want’ Lyrics, Amaze Critics
+Taylor Swift’s ‘Reputation’ Review: New Songs, Especially ‘Call It What You Want,’ Amaze Critics

 Taylor Swift’s talent in music has never been doubted.
 However, her latest album shows that the gifted teenager has now grown up to be a mature individual.
-Critics claim that “Reputation” could be Taylor’s finest album so far.
-Her new songs, especially “Call It What You Want” lyrics, have left them stunned.
+Critics claim that Reputation could be Taylor’s finest album so far.
+Her new songs, especially “Call It What You Want,” have left them stunned.

 Taylor Swift’s songs have always been personal, as if she read out from her diary.
 While fans love how deeply personal her songs are, her amazing talent did not leave much for haters to comment about.
-That’s why they talked about her relationships, business strategies and even hair-styles.
+That’s why they talked about her relationships, business strategies, and even hairstyles.

-“Reputation,” as the name suggests, is a lot about Taylor’s public image.
+Reputation, as the name suggests, is a lot about Taylor’s public image.
 The album comes as a statement from the singer-songwriter, who does not hesitate to take on the negative side of media pop culture.

 In “Call It What You Want,” Taylor comes up with lyrics that talk about the unfair fight she has had with haters.
 She claims to have “brought a knife to a gunfight.”